DeepanshuSarawagi/AWS/AI-Practitioner/6-AmazonSageMaker/SageMaker.md

 ### Batch deployments:
 - Batch deployments are for predictions on entire dataset; request and response are on S3.
-- Max payload of 100 MB per batch invocation.
+- Max payload of `100 MB` per batch invocation.
 - Max processing time of 1 hour.

 ## SageMaker Studio:
 - End-to-end development from a unified interface.
 - Tune, deploy and train ML models.
+- Ability to create automated workflows.

 ## SageMaker Data Tools: